VassilinaPap/BreastCancerClassifier/README.md

 * pip3 install -r requirements.txt

 For the application:
-* I run app.ipynb file in jupyter notebook
+* Run app.ipynb file in jupyter notebook
 * Then click on http://127.0.0.1:5000/